What is Corporate Sponsorship?

 Companies are always continuously on the outlook for ways and means by which their brand gains visibility.
 Because it is the consumer which makes a difference to their brand’s perceived value.
 So sponsorship offers recognition and image positioning to the companies.

-This is the precise point that your event needs to target and leverage your sponsorship deal for your event so that it is compelling deal for both of you.
+This is the precise point that your event needs to target and leverage your sponsorship deal for your event so that it is a compelling deal for both of you.

 Then how do you plan your event and yourself to attract corporate sponsorship?